 The majority of these postcards are of Carnegie buildings.
 Dates from Wikipedia.

-In contrast to the US libraries these are in alphabetic order by the city name rather than the province name.
+In contrast to the US libraries, these are in alphabetic order by the city name, rather than by the province name.

 1911 building superceded by the Old Town Hall in 1979, ostensibly due to size constraints.

 Photo postcard may date to the 1930s.